fobnail/docs/rfcs/0001-fobnail-architecture-change.md

 ## Remote platform provisioning

-During remote platform provisioning, the Platform Owner is responsible for communicating with the TPM, verifying TPM (EK certification and AIK challenge), and receiving and verifying RIMs.
+During remote platform provisioning, the Platform Owner is responsible for communicating with the TPM, verifying TPM (EK certificate and AIK challenge), and receiving and verifying RIMs.
 Fobnail's sole responsibility is to accept the configuration provided by the Platform Owner, which completes the provisioning process.